Setting Up an Open Source Security Lab with Ubuntu

 Starting a Security Tools Lab at Home

-I recently realised that although I have worked in the information security space for almost 13 years, the last few years I have done less “hands on” work.
-When my last full-time employer made the switch to a full outsourced IT stack there was less of a need for the security analyst to work with technology.
-The team made the transition to a governance, risk and compliance (GRC) model with my role morphing into more of an internal security consultant.
-I was no longer responsible for doing the day-to-day task of vulnerability assessment, network intrusion detection and log management.
+I recently realised that although I've worked in the information security space for almost 13 years, my hands-on work has decreased over the last few years.
+When my last full-time employer switched to a fully outsourced IT stack, the need for a security analyst to work directly with technology diminished.
+The team transitioned to a governance, risk, and compliance (GRC) model, with my role evolving into more of an internal security consultant.
+I was no longer responsible for day-to-day tasks like vulnerability assessment, network intrusion detection, and log management.

-This didn’t mean I had no skills.
-It just means that my current skill set was more suited to building or advising on information security architectures, critical controls, policies, procedures, and standards.
+This didn't mean I lacked skills.
+It just means that my skill set was better suited to building or advising on information security architectures, critical controls, policies, procedures, and standards.
 I have good to great presentation skills.
-I had practised my writing over the years and written a few internal white papers.
-I could stand in front of a room of senior managers and directors and discuss business strategy and collaborate across multiple business units to achieve shared goals.
-I can talk and walk in the language of technology and business.
+I've practised my writing over the years and written a few internal white papers.
+I could confidently discuss business strategy in front of senior managers and directors and collaborate across multiple business units to achieve shared goals.
+I can navigate both the language of technology and business.

-When my role was eliminated in 2013, I went back to working as an independent security consultant, I realised how much my hands-on skill set had atrophied.
-I found myself stumbling to remember how to use NMAP and wasn’t up to date on the latest open source security tools.
-I wasn’t even aware that OpenVAS was really Nessus.
-I panicked, thinking “I’m over the hill now!”.
+When my role was eliminated in 2013, I returned to working as an independent security consultant.
+I realised how much my hands-on skill set had atrophied.
+I found myself struggling to remember how to use NMAP and wasn't up-to-date on the latest open-source security tools.
+I wasn't even aware that OpenVAS was essentially Nessus.
+I panicked, thinking, "I'm over the hill now!".

-These hands-on technical skills are not what my current client finds valuable.
-Most of what I’ve accomplished in my projects over the last two years of consulting has been to help build an information security architecture to achieve certain business compliance objectives.
-It’s what my client's wants/needs and they are very appreciative of my efforts and the results.
+However, these hands-on technical skills are not what my current client finds valuable.
+Most of my achievements in consulting over the last two years have involved helping to build an information security architecture to meet certain business compliance objectives.
+My client appreciates my efforts and the results.

-However, I want to expand on what I can offer future clients.
-There is an uptick in demand for experienced information security professionals and I want to position my skill-set and service offering to take full advantage.
-The question I asked myself was “how can I brush the dust from my technical skills and polish them”.
+Nevertheless, I want to expand what I can offer future clients.
+There's an uptick in demand for experienced information security professionals, and I want to position my skills and services to take full advantage.
+I asked myself, "How can I dust off my technical skills and polish them?"

 • Training